BRAIN HEALTH AND EVERYTHING YOU NEED TO KNOW ABOUT IT

 If, on the other hand, too few omega-3 fatty acids are consumed, the flexibility and permeability of the brain membrane cells is reduced and the speed of communication between the brain cells decreases – in short – concentration difficulties and memory lapses can occur.

-As Prof. Dr. Clemens von Schacky said so well, “Once you’ve reached the second half of 80, you realize you’re either dead, demented, or have your omega-3 levels in the green.”
+As Prof. Dr. Clemens von Schacky said so well: “Once you have reached the second half of 80, you realize that you are either dead, demented or have your omega-3 level in the green zone.

-In order to ensure a sufficient supply of omega-3, omega-3 preparations can therefore be used.
+To ensure an adequate supply of omega-3, omega-3 supplements can therefore be used.

-VABO-N OH!MEGA is the solution – combining 600 mg of omega-3, including 362 mg of DHA and 148 EPA, in just one delicious jelly – for intact brain function well into old age!
+VABO-N OH!MEGA is the solution – combining 600 mg omega-3, including 362 mg DHA and 148 EPA, in just one tasty jelly – for intact brain function well into old age!

 Sources: